n1t5ua5/mls-monitor/README.md

 - if redirected to Gitlab instead of https://hack-reactor-hacks-18.gitlab.io/mls-monitor/, simply type that url back into the browser & you will be directed the correct, logged in version of the homepage
 - once logged in, the user will notice the nav bar now consists of "Home", "Favorites" & "Team Detail" + a "Logout" button

+FUNCTIONALITY: Visitors may create an account to favorite any of the teams they support most.

 - now you can add any favorite team to your own new list in the "Favorites" page by clicking on any of the "Details" link on homepage which then brings you to each teams corresponding "Team Detail" page